brandonsoto/gdt/README.md

 }
 ```

-### gdbinit
+## gdbinit

-This file will be generated when you run gdt for the first time.
-It can be found in gdt_files/.
+You can learn more about gdbinit files at http://man7.org/linux/man-pages/man5/gdbinit.5.html

 This file contains GDB commands to automatically execute during GDB startup.
-It includes useful routines and options I've found, but feel free to customize it however you'd like. gdt uses this file when it generates commands.txt.
+It includes useful routines and options I've found, but feel free to customize it however you'd like.
+It can be found in gdt_files. gdt uses this file when it generates commands.txt.
 Here's an example of what it may look like:

-> **WARNING:** this file will be overwritten when running `python gdt.py init`

 ```code
 # prints Qt5 string (http://silmor.de/qtstuff.printqstring.php)
 define print_qstring